12-inch coast defense mortar

 The 12-inch coast defense mortar was a weapon of 12 in caliber emplaced during the 1890s and early 20th century to defend US harbors from seaborne attack.
 In 1886, when the Endicott Board set forth its initial plan for upgrading the coast defenses of the United States, it relied primarily on mortars, not guns, to defend American harbors.
 Over the years, provision was made for fortifications that would mount some 476 of these weapons, although not all of these tubes were installed.
 Ninety-one of these weapons were remounted as railway artillery in 1918-1919, but this was too late to see action in World War I. The railway mortars were only deployed in small quantities, and none overseas.
 The fixed mortars in the Philippines saw action in the Japanese invasion in World War II.
 All of the fixed mortars (except four) in the United States were scrapped by 1944, as new weapons replaced them, and the railway mortars were scrapped after the war.

-Today, the only remaining mortars of this type in the 50 states are four at Battery Laidley, part of Fort Desoto near St. Petersburg, Florida, but the remains of coast defense mortar emplacements can be seen at many former Coast Artillery forts across the United States and its former territories.
+The only remaining mortars of this type in the continental United States are four at Battery Laidley, part of Fort Desoto near St. Petersburg, Florida, but the remains of coast defense mortar emplacements can be seen at many former Coast Artillery forts across the United States and its former territories.
 Additional 12-inch mortars and other large-caliber weapons remain in the Philippines.